 About 1 in every 50 people has OCD at some time in their lives (8).
 At any one time about 1 in every 100 people has OCD.8

 OCD affects 2 in 100 women in pregnancy9 and 2 -3 in every 100 women in the year after giving birth.9

-There may be many factors which cause you to have Perinatal OCD.
+There are lots of factors that might cause someone to develop perinatal OCD.
 Hormones may be a factor for some women.
 OCD can also run in families.